kaapstorm/beginning_at_the_end/beginning_at_the_end.md

 whatever," Jessrey confirmed.

 Betty Grace continued, "Yeah.
-So the Dandelion scientists have studied the side effects that different DNA *could* result in---often results in---and they have written code to mimic those side effects.
+So the Dandelion scientists have studied the side effects that different DNA *could* result in—often results in—and they have written code to mimic those side effects.
 Star children get our literal DNA, and then their code interprets it as best as we currently know how.
 It's not perfect, but it's pretty good, and we're getting better and better.
 So when they reproduce, they'll mix